herol3oy/vinsearch/README.md

 # 🧑🏼‍🎨 Vintsearch (Vincent <s>van Gogh</s>)

-Vintsearch is a nuxt app which helps you to search through the artifacts of differnet museums that provided public acesse to their API.
+​Vintsearch is a nuxt app which helps you to search through the artifacts of different museums that provide public access to their API.

 ## 🏛️ Museums (API)